For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Despite the cobbled streets, cycling is a popular way for students to get around Edinburgh.
 However, you may have to find an alternative mode of transport between November and January, when Scotland is often transformed into a white winter wonderland.

-Cyclists are allowed to share the buses' green lanes in the city centre, thus enabling a much smoother cycle journey.
+Cyclists are allowed to share the buses' green lanes in the city centre, thus enabling a much smoother journey.
 The city also has around 50 junctions with advanced cycle stop lines.
 These stop lines contribute to its extensive network of cycle routes, which enable cyclists to beat the traffic.
 Edinburgh's infamous sneaky side streets also make cycling a faster way to hand that essay in before the deadline.

 Due to the popularity of two-wheeled transport, Edinburgh has loads of bike shops.
+Try Edinburgh Bicycle Cooperative for cheap deals.

 Trains